Ancient Egyptian Mummification: The Complete Guide to the 70-Day Ritual

 Using Natron Salt - Ancient Egyptian Mummification - Egypt Fun Tours

-After the organs were removed, the priests used natron to wrap the body both inside and out.
-Natron is a salt that is found naturally in the Egyptian desert and absorbs moisture and fat.
-Every several weeks, they had to replenish the natron.
+After priests removed the organs, they used natron to wrap the body both inside and out.
+Natron is a salt that occurs naturally in the Egyptian desert and absorbs moisture and fat.
+Every several weeks, they had to replenish the Natron.
 This part of the procedure took roughly 40 days to complete.

 • Wrapping the body: